 |Supranuclear (brainstem) disorders6||Stroke|

 Graves ophthalmopathy.
 Note that in straight-ahead gaze (bottom image) the eye is slightly lower and is proptotic.
-In upward gaze (right top image), ...
+In upward gaze (right top image), the right eye cannot elevate.
+The ...